FREQUENTLY ASKED QUESTIONS

 - Were property owners notified about the Homestead application requirements?

-- What is the Department of Assessments and Taxation doing to insure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?
+- What is the Department of Assessments and Taxation doing to ensure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?

 How can I file an application?